cirosantilli/linux-cheat/tee.md

     echo a | tee >(seqn 2) tee >(seqn 2) | tr a b

 Process are run in parallel so the output order is variable.

+Tee to pipe and stdout at the same time:

+    echo a | tee /dev/tty | grep b